 The Brooklyn Recovery Fund is a joint effort between the Brooklyn Community Foundation, the Office of the Brooklyn Borough President, and the Brooklyn Chamber of Commerce to create a pooled fund to provide support to Brooklyn’s nonprofit organizations working with the communities and individuals most affected by Hurricane Sandy.

-Brooklyn Recovery Fund will focus on building strength locally in nonprofit organizations so they can effectively and quickly serve the needs of Brooklynites affected by Hurricane Sandy.
+Brooklyn Recovery Fund is focused on building strength locally in nonprofit organizations so they can effectively and quickly serve the needs of Brooklynites affected by Hurricane Sandy.

-The Fund will respond to the immediate, mid- and long-term impacts of the natural disaster, serving as a flexible source of financial support to local nonprofit organizations and businesses in impacted areas across Brooklyn.
+The Fund is responding to the immediate, mid- and long-term impacts of the natural disaster, serving as a flexible source of financial support to local nonprofit organizations and businesses in impacted areas across Brooklyn.

 The Fund has established a Community Advisory Committee comprised of nonprofit, business, and civic leaders from affected neighborhoods, as well as leaders from fields of disaster relief and human services.